craftcms/element-api/README.md

 ## Setup

-To define your API endpoints, create a new `element-api.php` file within your config folder.
+To define your API endpoints, create a new `element-api.php` file within your `config/` folder.
 This file should return an array with an `endpoints` key, which defines your site’s API endpoints.
 Within the `endpoints` array, keys are URL patterns, and values are endpoint configurations.

 ```php
 <?php